ngocduyvo12/liri-bot/README.md

 4. Enter what you want to look up: **node liri.js search something**
 5. Enjoy!

+**spotify-this-song** command will let a user search through spotify api for a song and output artist's name, song's name, links, and album.

+**movie-this** api will let a user search for a movies title and output title, year, IMDB, rotten tomatoes score, country, language, plot, and actors.

+**concert-this** will let a user search for upcoming conert of an artist and output name of venue, venue location, and date of event

+**do-what-it-says** will look through the random.txt file and input search and term automatically.

 The app is made using three different apis.
 1. spotify-api